gabrielmorete/matching-augmentation/README.md

 We present counterexamples to two conjectures posed by Bamas, Drygala, and Svensson, regarding the performance of the primal rounding algorithm in the half-integral case.
 Notably, we posed the first family of 'hard to approximate' instances for the problem, which is connected to non-planar graphs.

-Moreover, we proposed the first infinity family of instances attaining the integrality gap (some instances were known before, but we were able to find new ones using exploratory research with nauty).
-Given the efficiency of the code, we tested a core family of graphs (quartic 4-edge-connected graphs) up to 18 vertices, even with the combinatorial explosion.
+Moreover, we proposed an infinity family of instances attaining the integrality gap (some instances were known before, but we were able to find new ones using exploratory research with nauty).
+We tested a core family of graphs (quartic 4-edge-connected graphs) up to 15 vertices.

 Finally, we tested the conjectures posed in the thesis (see Chapters 5.5 and 3.4) in a vast set of instances.